 Because of the dirty farm animal associated with the acronym, several country leaders from the financially troubled countries have voiced out disagreement with the use of the term.
 However, there are quite a number of reporters and columnists who still refer to it when talking about the widespread economic crisis within the European Union.
 Although some prominent politicians have criticized the practice, the use of the word is very hard to shake off.

 Looking back at economic developments, several members of PIIGS were in serious financial trouble in view of sovereign debt: the debt obtained from other nations using the lenderís currency.
 The reason why countries request sovereign funds is to raise funding when their own currencies are weak and unstable.
 The problem with this type of debt is the risk of defaulting.
+This web site has excellent information on the subject of debt and borrowing.

 Sovereign debt is a form of external debt and can be a huge risk when the borrowing country has a weak economy.
 Although some countries like the United States have larger external debt than the PIIGS, this debt can be regarded low risk as long as the country shows signs of a strong and vibrant economy.
 The problem with the external debt of PIIGS members is that their economies were considered the EUís weakest links.